jmguerreroh/tiago_simulator/README.md

 # Installation

-You need to have previously installed ROS2.
+You need to have previously installed ROS 2.
 Please follow this [guide](https://docs.ros.org/en/humble/Installation.html) if you don't have it.
 ```bash
 source /opt/ros/humble/setup.bash
 ```